1and1-serversupport/backup-scripts/README.md

-# Two script for a little easy backup
+# Two scripts for a little easy backup

 1. Clone or copy the script: